What data I show when I show data about Haruki Murakami

 symbolizing the building the main character enters for treatment.

-the colour - English red - is based on Malta's hat.
+The colour - English red - is based on Malta's hat.

 BELL